 In the Downtown and South Pandosy business areas, there is no charge for on-street parking on statutory holidays.

-You can pay for you parking, receive reminders before your time on the meter expires, and you can extend your time remotely without going back to your car.
+You can pay for your parking, receive reminders before your time on the meter expires, and extend your time remotely without returning to your car.
 Visit the PayByPhone website to sign up today!